girobusan/latid/README.md

 ## Features

 - One dependency (node.js), no install, just drop in
-- Dead simple content management
+- Dead simple content management via GUI (optional)
-- Native JSON source file format, which is pretty semantic and can be used with other frontends
+- JSON source file format, semantic and reusable via other frontends
-- Can use markdown source files as well
+- Markdown source files can be used as well
-- Browser-based GUI
+- Custom scripts for customization of generation process
-- Also works as command line utility, [jamstack](https://jamstack.org)-friendly
+- Command line utility, [jamstack](https://jamstack.org)-friendly
 - Nunjucks templates with all its might
 - Automatic paginated lists
 - Tags, persistent and transient tag pages, tags in almost any language
-- Relative links: easy URL change, viewable from local machine without server
-- Site may have any directory structure

 ![screenshot](docs/pix/readme_cover.png)